 - Represented contractor in successful bid protest before GAO raising an issue of first impression relating to an out-of-scope technical direction letter illegally modifying a GSA federal supply schedule contract for the provision of cloud computing services to the Navy.

-- Represented multinational contractor in civil suit to obtain dismissal of complaint for lack of personal jurisdiction in a state where the company employed thousands of workers and headquartered one of its three primary business units.
+- Represented multinational contractor in a civil suit to obtain dismissal of a complaint for lack of personal jurisdiction in a state where the company employed thousands of workers and headquartered one of its three primary business units.
 The decision was one of the first to apply the personal jurisdiction test set forth by the Supreme Court in the Daimler and BNSF Railway cases.

 - Represented Mentor/Protege Joint Venture formed to provide asset management services to the U.S. Department of Housing and Urban Development in action before the Court of Federal Claims to obtain reversal of adverse size determination by the Small Business Administration’s Office of Hearings and Appeals (SBA-OHA).